nadav111/Chatable/README.md

 ## Contributing

-Contributions are welcome!
-To get started:

 1. Fork the repository
 2. Create a feature branch: `git checkout -b feature/my-feature`
 3. Commit your changes: `git commit -m 'Add my feature'`
 4. Push to the branch: `git push origin feature/my-feature`
 5. Open a Pull Request

-Please make sure your code follows the existing style and that any new features are reasonably tested.

 ---